 At The Lenahan Law Firm, our mission is to help you recover fair and full compensation so you can move on with your life.
 That means making sure you have the financial resources to get the best possible medical care.

-Our diligent team of attorneys has recovered millions of dollars in settlements for our clients.
+Our diligent team of Dallas personal injury attorneys has recovered millions of dollars in settlements for our clients.
 We will take the necessary time to focus on your case because we only handle a limited number of severe injury cases.
 The Lenahan Law Firm has the resources to take on big insurance companies and win.
 Call (214) 295-1008 to learn more today.
 We’re on your side.

 - Texas Chemical Plant Explosions

 - The History of the Fair Labor Standards Act